-Seabold is a small mixed-age program for 2 1/2 to 5 year olds.
+Seabold is a small mixed-age program for 2 1/2 to 5 year olds (early admittance and kindergarten per approval of the Directress).
 It is based on the belief that each child is a uniquely gifted individual who needs to be respected and valued for who they are and met where they are developmentally.
 The child to adult ratio is kept at less than 5 to 1 to allow caregivers to closely follow each child and be able to create an environment that can meet their individual needs.

 The caregivers are trained, experienced, continuously educated, and are consistently collaborating to offer the best quality care possible for the children.
 They serve as nurturers, observers, role models, and social and educational guides.
 They are the preparers of the inviting environment that is rich with hands-on, experiential materials and activities which provide the children freedom of movement, freedom of choice and self-discovery.
 This allows them to pursue their individual interests and to grow and develop at their own pace.

 Seabold Preschool’s mission is to help children navigate their own personal voyage through early childhood.

 Relationship with SUMC - Seabold Preschool is in a partner relationship with Seabold United Methodist Church.
 It serves as an outreach of the church and enables the church to fulfill its call to help others by offering quality preschool childcare in the community.
 It follow’s the church’s belief that all are entitled to God’s grace and protection and that we are to love and accept all.
 The program is designed to keep mindful of the words of John Wesley, the founder of Methodism: “Do all the good you can, by all the means you can, in all the ways you can, in all the places you can, at all the times you can, to all the people you can, as long as ever you can.”